SMARTlab-Purdue/ros-tutorial-robot-control-vision/README.md

 After this tutorial, one should gain skills in teleoperating (control) an iRobot create2 robot.
 This tutorial uses ROS Indigo version and we deployed packages including teleoperation-twist-keyboard, ros-indigo-joy, and OpenCV.
 We also showed how to control a robot motion using vision based object detection and demonstrated this idea with an iRobot create2 robot.
 Eventually, we exhibited the use of the robot to track a ball/person using OpenCV algorithms, thus one can learn how to integrate openCV in robot control.
 We encourage readers to learn more about our other ROS tutorials.

-If you have any feedback please feel free to reach us through email provided in the beginning of this tutorial.
+If you have any feedback please feel free to reach us through email: Arabinda Samantaray (samantar@purdue.edu) and Shaocheng Luo (scluo@purdue.edu).